jb56834/fintech-project-1/README.md

 > connectivity and smart marketing.  <cite> Huang Hao, the president of Digital Finance
 > Business Group at Ant Financial </cite>

-As mentioned before, the Yu'e Bao, money-market fund from Tianhong Fund, is the earliest investment product sold on the platform.
+As mentioned before, *Yu'e Bao*, money-market fund from Tianhong Fund, is the earliest investment product sold on the platform.
 The fund now has 600 million users.
 It is a crucial edge of Ant that Alipay users see it as a handy cash manament tool through virtual wallet, and mutually asset manament firms can better leverage users' payment and investment preferences to attract more investors.
 By June 2019, asset management companies had recorded an average 70 percent growth in the number of transacting users since they opened their accounts on Ant Fortune.
 The existing user base from Alipay along with win-win cooperation with asset managements firms becomes the unfair advantage that Ant Fortune utilizes.

 ![markdown-image3](ant_wealth.jpg)